wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
-= v13.1.8 - 22.04.2022 =
+= v13.2.0 - **.04.2022 =
 * Enhancement: The admin bar statistical is smarter and shows the Hits based on the current page, category, tag, author, etc.
 * Enhancement: The number of page hits in the render hit column has been improvement
 * Enhancement: The ChartJs is more user-friendly
 * Enhancement: The render column has been updated
-* Enhancement: The Hits in publish metabox has been improvement
+* Enhancement: The Hits in publish Metabox has been improvement
 * Update: The Hits column added in all visitor's table.
 * Update: Styles and assets
+* Update: Increase showing statistical items per page up to 25
-* Update: GeoIP City & Countries Databases
+* Update: GeoIP City & Countries Databases has been updated to the latest version
-* Bugfix: Hardened plugin security
+* Bugfix: Hardened plugin security and improvement
 * Bugfix: Showing the widget form bug has been fixed

 = v13.1.7 - 18.03.2022 =